pyOpenSci/software-peer-review/our-process/policies.md

-If, after one year, package maintainers are unresponsive to requests for package fixes or messages from the pyOpenSci team, we will initiate discussions about the package's future within the pyOpenSci ecosystem.
+If, after one year, package maintainers are unresponsive to requests for package fixes or messages from the pyOpenSci team, we will initiate discussions about the package's ongoing inclusion within the pyOpenSci ecosystem.

 In cases where a package is heavily used by the community, we may collaborate with the community to identify reasonable next steps, such as assisting in finding a new maintainer.
 If a solution for ongoing package maintenance is not found, the package will be